 Arrival & Departure

-Your guides meet you in the cool mountain town of Bozeman, Montana around noon on the first day of the trip.
+Your guides meet you in the cool mountain town of Bozeman, Montana around lunchtime on the first day of the trip.
 If it’s possible for you to fly and arrive that morning, we can meet you at the airport.
 Otherwise, you can arrive any time the day before the trip begins.
 We’ll return to Bozeman’s airport the last afternoon of the trip, allowing you to fly out that afternoon.
 We can also leave you in downtown Bozeman so you can extend your stay, or visit nearby Big Sky Ski Resort.
 Bozeman (airport code BZN) is served by many major airlines: Alaska Air, Allegient, Delta, Frontier, and United.

 - Double occupancy lodging is included.
 If you are traveling solo, we will match you with another traveler of the same gender.
 However, you may pay a single supplement to have your own room.